TheLastMillennial/CEyboard/ReadMe.md

    - 1 means Numlock is now on.
    - 0 means Numlock is now off.

+ - If you do not recieve any notifications from CEyboard, check in Settings that notifications are enabled for CEyboard.
+Do this even if you're sure you didn't turn them off.

  - If you have any other problems, please create an issue on the Github page or on Cemetech! https://www.cemetech.net/forum/viewtopic.php?t=17392